publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schV/m__us_usc_t42_s701.md

 >     “(2) any death record for the infant, and

->     “(3) information on any claims submitted under title XIX of the Social Security Act \[subchapter XIX of this chapter\] for health care furnished to the infant or with respect to the birth of the infant.”
+>     “(3) information on any claims submitted under title XIX of the Social Security Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\] for health care furnished to the infant or with respect to the birth of the infant.”

  __Demonstration Project on Health Insurance for Medically Uninsurable Children__